 - Monumental inscriptions of the parishes of Shelton (St. Mary), Swineshead and Little Staughton are available, from the Bedfordshire FHS Publications List.

 - Census information for this parish (1841 - 1891) is held in the Huntingdon Records Office.

-- The full 1851 Census of Swineshead is available as fiche set C68 from the Huntingdonshire FHS.
+- The full 1851 Census of Swineshead is available as fiche set C68 from the Cambridgeshire and Huntingdonshire FHS.
 A surname index of Swineshead parish in the 1851 Census of Bedfordshire (Vol. 2, Book 1) is also available from the Bedfordshire FHS.

-- A surname index of the 1881 Census of the St. Neots Registration District, in which Swineshead was enumerated (RG11/1612, Folios 112a - 117b), and which took place on 3rd April 1881, is available as Fiche C5, from the Huntingdonshire FHS.
+- A surname index of the 1881 Census of the St. Neots Registration District, in which Swineshead was enumerated (RG11/1612, Folios 112a - 117b), and which took place on 3rd April 1881, is available as Fiche C5, from the Cambridgeshire and Huntingdonshire FHS.

-- A full transcription of the 1891 Census of the Kimbolton Registration District (RG12/1243) in which Swineshead was enumerated, and which took place on 5th April 1891, is available as fiche set C14, from the Huntingdonshire FHS.
+- A full transcription of the 1891 Census of the Kimbolton Registration District (RG12/1243) in which Swineshead was enumerated, and which took place on 5th April 1891, is available as fiche set C14, from the Cambridgeshire and Huntingdonshire FHS.

 - OS Grid Square TL058659.